The Forest Service has not approved all of the Corvallis to the Sea Trail sections for bicycles. Some of the bicycle sections are on roads.

 An alternative starting point midway between Corvallis and Philomath is the Benton County Fairgrounds on 53rd Street and Reservoir Road.
 From the fairgrounds, follow the trail markers south on 53rd Street to the Corvallis/Philomath multi-use path and then on to Philomath.

 Parking overnight at Benton County Fairgrounds is possible in the south gravel parking lot near the corner of 53rd Street and Reservoir Road.
-To avoid ticketing by the Sheriff’s Office for an abandoned car, leave a note on the dash board that you are hiking the C2C Trail and your return date-–or notify the Sheriff’s non-emergency line, 541-766-6858.
-Tent camping is available in the Fairgrounds’ Oak Grove from Memorial Day through Labor Day, except during county fair.
-Tent spaces are $25 per night with a 5-night maximum stay.
+To avoid citation by the Sheriff’s Office for an abandoned vehicle, leave a note on your windshield that you are hiking the C2C Trail, and your return date-–or notify the Sheriff’s non-emergency line, 541-766-6858.
+Tent camping is available at the Fairgrounds from Memorial Day through Labor Day, except mid-July to mid-August due to the Benton County Fair.
+Tent spaces are $35 per night with a five-night maximum stay.

 Bicyclists wanting an alternative ride on pavement from the Fairgrounds could go westbound on Reservoir Road, West Hills Road, and 19th Street into Philomath then either Highway 20/34 or continue south on 19th Street to Chapel, left onto 13th, and right onto Grange Hall Road which ends at Highway 34 directly across from Old Peak Road.